Information portal for Dr. Farrah's politics courses at Oakland Community College (Oakland County Michigan, USA)

-This course is occasionally offered (usually during the Winter semester) at either the Auburn Hills or Royal Oak campus.
+This course is occasionally offered (please check OCC online catalog) at either the Auburn Hills or Royal Oak campus (usually winter semester).
 As the title of the course implies, two distinct but related themes are explored via readings, lecture, and discussion: the political processes of globalization and the politics of the global environment.
 The class will decide the themes and structure of a group project and a distance learning exercise, along with traditional essay-style exams.

 Global Studies: The Global Politics of Food (team taught with Dr. Richard Lamb, biology and geology faculty from the RO/SFLD campus) (GLS 2901)

 Offered once (so far) at the Royal Oak campus.
 Raj Patel's Stuffed and Starved and the Food, Inc. reader, other assorted readings, a service learning component, plus occasional speakers and guest lecturers (Raj Patel actually came and spoke to the class, just as we finished reading his book!).
 From the farm to your fork, you will probably look at food a bit differently after taking this course.

 Exploration of the intersection of politics at the state, urban, and metropolitan levels, along with a discussion of the interface between the USA (as a nation-state) and the 50 states and diverse urban physical environments that make up the nation.
 There is a possibility that I will be teaching this during the Winter 2015 semester so check back for details.